 Now let’s move forward and talk about the strength training moves to know about.

-When it comes to strength training for your glute building workout, you’ll want to focus on exercises that, for the most part, recruit the largest muscle fibers possible.
+When it comes to strength training for your booty building workout, you’ll want to focus on exercises that, for the most part, recruit the largest muscle fibers possible within your glutes.

 The more muscle fibers you are working, the more weight you can lift and therefore, the more total stress you are placing on the muscle tissues.
 This is what helps them grow stronger - and larger if a calorie surplus is provided.

-Here are the top moves that will quickly help you build your booty.
+Here are the top moves that will quickly help you build your booty faster.

 Squats are essentially the ‘king’ of lower body movements as they work every single muscle in the lower body and as well as part of the upper body as well.

-If you really want to build your butt, the best butt building exercise is lower bar squats.
+If you really want to build a bigger butt, the best butt building exercise is lower bar squats.

 This is done by shifting the bar slightly lower across the back, which then places more stress on the glute muscles themselves.